 Storage Chambers for Liquid Chromatography Equipment

 Liquid chromatography equipment and other such analytical devices are used in a variety of industries for sample analysis.
 Samples to be tested are typically stored in a refrigerator, and are moved to a temperature-controlled storage chamber nearer the test equipment while awaiting analysis.
 Liquid chromatography units have a high throughput and typically utilize add-on sample storage chambers to control the specific temperature of the samples prior to testing.
-TEAs are an advantageous cooling technology in these sample storage for liquid chromatography equipment.
-Utilizing the Tunnel Series or PowerCool Series of TEAs, combined with an SR-54 temperature controllers or PR-59 temperature controllers, Laird Thermal Systems is able to quickly offer a complete thermal management solution that delivers customer products to market faster.
+Thermoelectric cooler assemblies are an advantageous cooling technology in these sample storage for liquid chromatography equipment.
+Utilizing the Tunnel Series or PowerCool Series of thermoelectric cooler assemblies, combined with an SR-54 temperature controllers or PR-59 temperature controller, Laird Thermal Systems is able to quickly offer a complete thermal management solution that delivers customer products to market faster.

 Read more: Bi-directional Microcontrollers Monitor and Protect Medical Equipment Application note